yilinyang7/fairseq_multi_fix/README.md

 ## Introduction
 This repo is a re-implementation of [Improving Multilingual Translation by Representation and Gradient Regularization](https://arxiv.org/abs/2109.04778) on the new [Fairseq](https://github.com/pytorch/fairseq) codebase.
-Compared to my old codebase, this version is significantly faster while results (BLEU score) are largely the same.
+Compared to my old codebase, this version is significantly faster while results (i.e. BLEU score) are largely the same.

 This release includes:
 * A rebuilt OPUS-100 dataset